-Throughout the day, you make aver 30,000 decisions.
+Throughout the day, you make over 30,000 decisions.
 As the day goes by, your ability to make these decisions easily and with logically diminish.
-There is a reason why billionaires like Mark Zuckerberg and Steve Jobs would wear the same outfit every day.
+There are reasons why billionaires like Mark Zuckerberg and Steve Jobs would wear the same outfit every day.
 They needed to save their brain power for more important decisions- they learned how to eliminate decision fatigue and you will too.

 Every minute of every day that needs to be planned, that’s yours- that’s your responsibility.

-It’s your job to figure out what the kids should be eating for breakfast…what you should be eating for breakfast.
+It’s your job to figure out what the kids should be eating for breakfast…also what you should be eating for breakfast.

 Are the kids dressed weather appropriate?